 You bend down to pick something off the bottom shelf to look closer.
-As you do this, you look over and the person writes something down on the clipboard.
+As you do this, you notice the person writing something down on the clipboard.
 You put the item back, glance over and again, they frantically write some more.
 You decide to move on to another aisle to escape their gaze.
 But they follow you, writing more as they go.

-Being a little too creeped out by this person, you decide to leave the store and continue your shopping elsewhere.
-As you enter the next store, you look up there is that same person by the shopping carts.
-Again, looking at you and making more scribblings on their clipboard.
+Being a little too creeped out by this person, you leave the store and continue your shopping elsewhere.
+As you enter the next store, you see that same person by the shopping carts.
+Again, looking at you and scribbling more on their clipboard.
 It's like the Twilight Zone.
 You leave the store immediately to drive home, now sufficiently frazzled.

 As you drive, you are consumed with the thought of this person following you.
 Who were they?
 Why were they following?
 What were they writing?
 How did they know where I was going?

 As you calm down a bit, you peek in the rear-view mirror.
 You see this person is now sitting in the back seat of your car.
 Startled, you scream.
 You pull over, demand they get out of the car and hand over the clipboard.
 You see that they have written down your every action.
 Every store you visited, product you touched, every turn you made in your car, how long you stopped at each stop sign, the radio station you are listening to and which songs you sung along to.
 The clipboard contains a record of your every action and behavior throughout the day.

 How would you feel if something like that scenario happened to you in real life?
 Would you be tolerate someone recording your every move no matter where you went?
 Would you allow them to follow you around all day?
 Would you be happy if that person was selling your information to anyone and everyone willing to pay for it?